 One fish, two fish: How much fish should kids eat?

 In addition to high-quality protein, vitamins and minerals, fish is a great source of healthy fats such as docosahexaenoic acid (DHA) that are essential for a child's developing brain, nervous system and vision.
+There’s also some research suggesting that consuming fish early in life may help prevent allergic diseases such as asthma and eczema.

 To avoid missing out on these nutritional perks, children should eat small servings of a variety of fish and shellfish 1 to 2 times per week.